hocherie/hocherie.github.io/index.md

 Hi, I’m Cherie!
 I recently completed my PhD in the [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University, where I was advised by [Prof. Sebastian Scherer](https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/).
 I was part of the [Air Lab](http://theairlab.org/) and the [Field Robotics Center](https://frc.ri.cmu.edu/).

-I will be joining Stanford as a postdoctoral fellow advised by [Prof. Jeannette Bohg](https://web.stanford.edu/~bohg/) to work on mobile manipulators and VLAs!
+I will be joining Stanford as a postdoctoral fellow advised by [Prof. Jeannette Bohg](https://web.stanford.edu/~bohg/) to work on mobile manipulators!
 <p align="center">
     <img src="img/website_gif_202412.gif"/>
 </p>